Welcome to SaxiKatt UK Cattery. Breeders of Old Bloodline Norwegian Forest Cats

 In Norway, a movement started in the 1930’s to have the Skogkatt recognised as a breed and this culminated with the first Norwegian Forest Cat being exhibited in a cat show in Oslo during 1938.
 Unfortunately, this was preempted by the commencement of World War II where during and immediately afterwards the breeding of cats was considered to be a low priority.
 During these years the Skogkatt came to the borderline of extinction.

-The breed was championed by Carl-Fredrick Nordane and in recognition of his and the work of others namely, Pans Cattery owned by the late Egil and Else Nylund (the mother of the Skogkatt), bred Pans Truls a majestic cat whose physiology was used to define the phenotype of the breed.
+The breed was championed by Carl-Fredrick Nordane and in recognition of his and the work of others namely, Pans Cattery owned by the late Egil and Else Nylund (the mother of the Skogkatt), bred Pans Truls a cat whose physiology was used to define the phenotype of the breed for show purposes.

 They were fully recognised and accepted in their own right at the FIFe General Assembly held in Paris in 1977 and the breeding standard was set.
 This breed standard (for show) was the very first that fully described how this species should look based on historical descriptions, photographs and drawings.
 Therefore, this is the standard that most traditional breeders use.
 This standard is a key descriptor to be used on this historically significant breed particularly considering some of the changes being enforced on this majestic breed.